3 Non-Negotiable IT Service Management Features

 As IT organizations plan for the future of service management, the overwhelming trend they’re preparing for is digital transformation.
 Approximately 51% of survey respondents report this as the most critical trend barreling for them in the next couple of years (Figure 8).
 This indicates that ITSM leadership will need to be cognizant of how their service platforms and workflows integrate with user technologies and, more appropriately, tie data and services together on the back end.
 This will be crucial in creating seamless digital experiences that drive transformation investments.

 This push for end-to-end service is echoed by the next two critical trends, each named by 38% of respondents.
-Those are integrating ITSM and project management on a single platform and extending ITSM software to other departments through broader enterprise service management (ESM) initiatives.
+These are integrating ITSM and project management on a single platform and extending ITSM software to other departments through broader Enterprise Service Management (ESM) initiatives.
 Like the digital transformation trend, these two trends are also driven by the more tightly coupled and complex technology platform relationships needed to build digital ecosystems that enable critical business functions.
-ITSM groups must ensure that disparate platforms like Salesforce and DocuSign are well integrated to provide valuable functionality across numerous groups like facilities, marketing and human resources.
+ITSM groups must ensure that disparate platforms like Salesforce and DocuSign are well integrated to provide valuable functionality across numerous groups like facilities, marketing and human resources

 Currently, only about three in ten organizations have a formal ESM program to leverage ITSM principles outside of IT.
 However, work on this front is clearly underway.
 Even though many of them may not have an ESM program on the books, half the organizations have extended their ITSM or ticketing platform for use in managing work in other departments.
 Approximately a quarter of organizations say they’ve deployed ESM in more than two departments outside of IT.